Who Taught You? A Quick Exploration of the Elements

 If you, dear creative soul, do not have a community, or cannot find a community – create it.
 We thrive at our best when we have both our alone-time and feel a part of a community.
 Creatives tend to be giving people.
 Be sure to make yourself a priority, then your art.
 It is possible to feel a sense of harmony.

-When we explore the elements for a healthier life, we get a better understand of what changes we want to make, how various things impact our well-being, and the ability to answer the question – who taught you to love you?
+When we explore the elements for a healthier life, we get a better understanding of what changes we want to make, how various things impact our well-being, and the ability to answer the question – who taught you to love you?

 P.S. the answer to the question is YOU.
 It’s always been you.